anmolmore/OAuthUsingScribe/README.md

 OAuthUsingScribe
 ================

-Open Authentication using Scribe Linbrary and Facebook account
+Open Authentication using Scribe Library and Facebook account